 No

-I then wanted to know if, by using these techniques, they had had better results in terms of customer relations, or if they were equivalent.
-I also wanted to know if this method of approaching the client was more qualitative and less intrusive than the "barbaric" methods that we can currently find.
-Finally, I wanted to know if they were able to go further in the steps following a digital conversational approach, such as buying a vehicle or making an appointment online.
+The following questions inquired whether the study subject had better results in terms of customer relations upon the use of these techniques.
+It was necessary to know if this method of approaching the client was more qualitative and less intrusive than the "barbaric" methods one currently finds.
+Finally, the study subject was inquired if they were able to advance in the customer experience, such as buying a vehicle or making an appointment online, following a digital conversational approach.

-12th Question: Did you have a good experience with the counselor or chatbot you talked to? (this question was held only if a yes was answered at the previous question)
+12th Question: Did you have a good experience with the counselor or chatbot you talked to?
+(This question was held only if the previous question was responded to positively).

-Yes, rather
+Yes,

 Moderately, without any real interest